 The overall aims of the Social Sciences program are threefold.
 Students become socially literate through the acquisition of knowledge of their own geography, history and economy.
 They develop the tools that will allow them to examine, assess and debate issues and problems related to their own society as well as global issues.
 Finally, students become informed citizens in order to fulfill their responsibilities as active citizens both at home and in the world.
 The Social Sciences include three subject areas: Geography, History and Entrepreneurship.
 The Geography program looks at the impact and restraints of space on society.
 The study of History enables students to become aware of, and understand the roots of the present, by examining the past.
 Entrepreneurship examines how society attempts to deal with its limited natural, human and capital resources.
 Core Social Studies courses are offered in both English and French.
-The language of instruction is dependent on a student’s French placement.
+The language of instruction is dependant on a student’s French placement.

 HISTORY AND CITIZENSHIP EDUCATION Cycle One-Year One and Two